sandrina-p/portfolio_v3/README.md

 # Oh, hi there!

-I'm a UX Engineer who helps to turn ideas into accessible experiences.
+I'm a UX Frontend Engineer who helps to turn ideas into accessible experiences.

 ----